PHP API Reference

 DriverFactory

-Merql\Driver\DriverFactory auto-detects the driver from a PDO connection.
+Merql\Driver\DriverFactory auto-detects the driver from a connection.

 use Merql\Driver\DriverFactory;